tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * [TellingTime.sol](Activities/03-Ins_Time_Solidity/Unsolved/TellingTime.sol)

-First, add another variable called `uint unlock_time` -- this will be used to control when our contract is locked and unlocked:
+First, add another variable called `uint unlock_time`—this will be used to control when our contract is locked and unlocked:

 ```solidity
 contract JointSavings {